Advanced Gemini: Circumlunar missions

-A number of studies investigated sending a Gemini spacecraft onto a circumlunar trajectory.
+Studies investigated sending a Gemini spacecraft onto a circumlunar trajectory.
 Many of the proposals made for this involved a double-launch architecture, with the Gemini spacecraft rendezvousing with an upper stage in orbit.
 Upper stages that were considered included the Transtage, the second stage of a Titan II, four different types of Centaur, including the S-V variant developed for the Saturn I, the Agena-D, an enlarged Agena, and two Agenas burning in parallel.
 Either a Titan or Saturn IB would have been used to launch the upper stage, while the Gemini would launch on the Titan II, as it had in the Gemini program.

 Other proposals involved launching the Gemini spacecraft on a Titan IIIC, and refueling in low Earth orbit before proceeding to the Moon, and a single launch architecture using a three-stage variant of the Saturn IB.

 The Gemini-Centaur proposal was predicted to have been able to achieve a 72-hour circumlunar flight.
 The Centaur would have performed trans-lunar injection, before separating from the Gemini spacecraft.

 Some concerns were raised that the Gemini spacecraft's heat shield would not have been able to protect it during the higher speed ballistic reentry associated with the trajectory that would have been required.
 NASA proposed using a thicker heat shield and more insulation to protect the spacecraft.
 This and several other modifications made the spacecraft too heavy to be launched by the Titan II rocket which was used for the original twelve Gemini missions, so several solid rocket motors would have been added to allow this additional mass to be flown.